-Are you scrambling to complete your Continuing Medical Education (CME) requirements?
-Were you provided with a CME stipend and have yet to use it?
-With the holidays in full swing, you may not have time to spend it on a CME excursion.
-According to Merritt Hawkins’ 2017 Review of Physician and Advanced Practitioner Recruiting Incentives, the average CME allowance offered to physicians in 2016-2017 was $3,613.
-So what can you do to make the most out of your CME money to earn your credits?
+According to Merritt Hawkins’ 2020 Review of Physician and Advanced Practitioner Recruiting Incentives, the average CME allowance offered to physicians in 2019-2020 was $4,166 and $2,313 for NPs and PAs.
+What can you do to make the most out of your CME money to earn your credits?

 CME Online Subscriptions with Gift Card Promotions

 Many online CME activities come with gift card incentives.
-This is a great way for you to earn your required CME credits, and get something just for you in return.
+This is a great way for you to earn your required CME credits while having funds you can use to further your education.
 If your CME money to spend is in the average range, you may find CME subscription bundles for ~$2,000 which would be totally covered by your allowance.
-In these subscription bundles, typically you will earn your CME credits online over a 6-24 month period and in return, you’ll get a gift card to Amazon, Apple, Visa or somewhere else.
-So in a sense, you just earned free money to use to purchase anything you may need.
-Of course, you’ll need to check with your employer if this is a benefit you can use, and if so, it’s a win-win situation for you.
+In these subscription bundles, typically you will earn your CME credits online over a 6-24 month period and in return, you’ll get a gift card to Amazon, American Express, Visa or somewhere else.
+So in a sense, you just earned free money to use to purchase new textbooks, a laptop, or other education essentials.

-BoardVitals offers the CME Pro Plus Bundle, which is a year-long subscription to any CME activity that includes your choice of a $1,000 Apple or Amazon gift card.
-This bundle costs $1999 for 12 months access to the recertification board review question bank that covers your specialty area.
+BoardVitals offers the CME Pro Plus Bundle, which is a custom subscription to any CME activity that includes your choice of a complimentary Amazon gift card or Visa prepaid card valued at up to $3,000.
+This bundle is customizable to best fit your CME allowance for 6-24 months access to the recertification board review question bank that covers your specialty area.
 Instead of studying endless pages of text, the platform allows you to learn through interactive cases and question banks on your own time.
 Find your CME requirements and get them done from the comfort of your own home, on your own time.